Mexico during World War II: Popular opinion

-WW2-era propaganda poster: "We defend Liberty and fight for a better world," with portraits of Mexican historical leaders: Miguel Hidalgo y Costilla, Benito Juárez, Francisco I. Madero and Ávila Camacho.
+WW2-era propaganda poster: "We defend Liberty and fight for a better world," with portraits of Mexican historical leaders: Miguel Hidalgo y Costilla, Benito Juárez, Francisco I. Madero and Manuel Ávila Camacho.

 Not all of the population supported participating in the war.
 A poll by the magazine Tiempo revealed that 40.7% supported Mexico's further involvement in World War II, while 59.8% opposed it.
 To change public opinion, the government began a propaganda campaign to justify its decision.
 It used Rodolfo Chacón, a survivor of the German attack on Potrero del Llano as the focal point of the propaganda.

 Regarding military service, there was also division among Mexicans, provoking violent protests that led the government to exempt draftees from overseas service, which helped quell civil unrest.
 However, Mexican citizens living in other countries were drafted into their respective armies, resulting in high casualty rates.

 The press and the popular opinion, on one side was the sympathy with the aliadophiles and on the other the germanophile current.
 For the former, the gazettes and newspapers in general were full of praise "with the full assurance of conquering the laurels of triumph".
 And in cities throughout the Republic, "darkening exercises" were carried out, in which the civilian population had to participate by turning off all sources of light, as a strategy to hinder possible bombing of the cities.

 On the other hand, in the newspaper La Nación, organ of diffusion of the National Action Party, Efraín González Luna stated:

 The great danger of our situation consists in the fact that on the one hand, this is a war whose direction and decision are in the hands of the great powers engaged in it for life or death, and at the same time, we do not have a repertoire of tangible objectives to mark and govern our path... no pending territorial dispute... an invasion... we do not even have a common border with enemy countries....
 We run the risk of entering into a rather ideological war of solidarity with the United States of America....
 Under these conditions we are seriously exposed to a deadly annulment of our national personality.

 Nonetheless, labour leader and head of the Mexican left Vicente Lombardo Toledano supported the allied cause in the tribunes and advised the president not to take refuge in prudence because the time had come for the country to honor its traditions.
 The idea of national unity prevailed, and 1942 was declared the "Year of Effort", with the multiplication in all the media of allusive messages always accompanied by a Mexican flag such as: